 History, tourist information, and nearby accommodation

-Looking at Conquest House (now an art gallery and function room) today it is hard to think of it as a 12th century building.
-The front that grreets your eye as you pass down Palace Street is an enormously attractive half-timbered facade in late Tudor or Jacobean style.
+Looking at Conquest House (now an art gallery and function room) today it is hard to think of it as a 12th-century building.
+The front that greets your eye as you pass down Palace Street is an enormously attractive half-timbered facade in late Tudor or Jacobean style.

 There are several interesting carvings, including an ornate coat of arms over the fireplace, created to celebrate the marriage of Charles I to Henrietta Maria, which took place at Canterbury Cathedral in 1625.

-The exterior of Conquest House is beautifully embellished with carrvings, including a decorative frieze along the eaves, and fanciful brackets supporting the projecting jetties that thrust out over Palace Street.
+The exterior of Conquest House is beautifully embellished with carvings, including a decorative frieze along the eaves, and fanciful brackets supporting the projecting jetties that thrust out over Palace Street.

 About Conquest House

 Address: 17 Palace Street, Canterbury, Kent, England, CT1 2DZ

 Attraction Type: Historic Building

 Location: Easily accessed on foot from Canterbury city centre

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods: